OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-new.md

 QGIS is distributed with a version of Python 2.7.
 The QGIS Python and associated libraries are used by the deployed GeoProcessor (GeoProcessor modules are installed in the `site-packages` folder of the QGIS distribution).
-**TODO need to confirm this approach - the alternative is to install someone else and use `PYTHONPATH` via a batch file or script.**
 See the following:

 * [Development Environment / QGIS](dev-env#qgis)